tarsojabbes/ares/README.md

 make create-test-file <project_name> <protocol>.<test_name>.js
 ```

 This will create a basic template for a k6 test that you can edit.
+The created file will not be the test itself to be executed, rather it's a template that will be used and parsed to generate the real test.
+This is because we offer engineers the option to declare in a YAML file what will be the test parameters.

+For example, if you access `tests/default/http.gradualRampUp.js` you'll see that the file is not a common Javascript file, once it has `{{ares_config.<parameter>}}` all over the test code.
+The values for these parameters are set in a corresponding YAML file that describe the test, in this case, `projects/default/example-test.yaml`, under `tests.default/http.gradual_ramp_up`.

 As a good practice, we recommend that you prepend your test name with the protocol you're using (HTTP or gRPC).

 ## Executing tests